-- (a) Salary, royalties, or other remuneration paid by the University to an individual if the individual is currently employed or otherwise appointed by the University, including intellectual property rights assigned to the University and agreements to share in royalties related to such rights. - (b) Salary, royalties, or other remuneration paid by a Subrecipient to an individual if the individual is currently employed or otherwise appointed by the Subrecipient, including intellectual property rights assigned to the Subrecipient and agreements to share in royalties related to such rights.
-This exception may not apply to Faculty, Staff or Investigator companies, which will be evaluated on a case-by-case basis. - (c) Any ownership interest in a Subrecipient held by the Investigator, if

-- 1) the entity is a commercial or for-profit organization, and - 2) the Investigator is participating in the research as an Investigator only at the Subrecipient level. - (d) Income from investments in which the day-to-day control of investments is held by a person not subject to this policy or any other University Conflict of Interest policy. - (e) Income from teaching engagements, seminars or lectures paid by a federal, state or local government agency, an institution of higher education as defined in 20 U.S.C. § 1001(a), an academic teaching hospital, a medical center or a research institute affiliated with an institution of higher education. - (f) Income from service on advisory committees or review panels for a federal, state or local government agency, an institution of higher education as defined in 20 U.S.C. § 1001(a), an academic teaching hospital, a medical center, or a research institute affiliated with an institution of higher education.
+- (1) Salary, royalties, or other remuneration paid by the University to an individual if the individual is currently employed or otherwise appointed by the University, including intellectual property rights assigned to the University and agreements to share in royalties related to such rights. - (2) Salary, royalties, or other remuneration paid by a Subrecipient to an individual if the individual is currently employed or otherwise appointed by the Subrecipient, including intellectual property rights assigned to the Subrecipient and agreements to share in royalties related to such rights.
+This exception may not apply to Faculty, Staff or Investigator companies, which will be evaluated on a case-by-case basis. - (3) Any ownership interest in a Subrecipient held by the Investigator, if (a) the entity is a commercial or for-profit organization, and (b) the Investigator is participating in the research as an Investigator only at the Subrecipient level. - (4) Income from investments in which the day-to-day control of investments is held by a person not subject to this policy or any other University conflict of interest policy. - (5) Income from teaching engagements, seminars or lectures paid by a U.S. federal, state or local government agency, a U.S. institution of higher education as defined in 20